tpage99/trpage-dev-portfolio/posts/how-to-add-a-read-more-for-product-descriptions.md

 });
 ```

 Basically, this is a jQuery function that says to look for a class of `readmore` and listen for when it is clicked.
 When it is, we want the height of the element with an id of `product-description` to be expanded to fit the whole container.
-It will also then alter the text to read "Read less..." so that way customers can click on it again to hide the full description by shrinking it back down to 92px.
+It will also then alter the text to say "Read less..." so that way customers can click on it again to hide the full description by shrinking it back down to 92px.

 Pretty neat, eh?